MontaineHOA/CCnR/03_easements.md

-All Lots shall be subject to an easement ten (10) feet in width along all front property hnes, two and one-half (2.5) feet m width, parallel with and adjacent to all interior Lot lines and five (5) feet m width, parallel with and adjacent to all rear Lot lines for the purpose of private drainage.
+All Lots shall be subject to an easement ten (10) feet in width along all front property hnes, two and one-half (2.5) feet m width, parallel with and adjacent to all interior Lot lines and five (5) feet in width, parallel with and adjacent to all rear Lot lines for the purpose of private drainage.
 In the event Lot lines are adjusted after the recording of the Plat, the easements shall move with the adjusted Lot lines.
 Maintenance of all private drainage and utility easements on the Plat shall be the